CSR Procurement

 Supplier environmental certification

-In the questionnaire, we also surveyed the status of environmental management systems by acquiring a third-party certification system such as the international standard ISO 14001.
-We have currently confirmed that about 80% of our major suppliers (101 companies in total) have systems and mechanisms in place to promote environmental protection.
+In the CSR procurement questionnaire, we also surveyed the status of environmental management systems by acquiring a third-party certification system such as the international standard ISO 14001.
+Approximately 80% of our major raw material suppliers (out of 215 companies) in the fiscal 2023 questionnaire and approximately 70% of our major material suppliers (out of 214 companies) in the fiscal 2022 questionnaire have systems and mechanisms in place to promote environmental protection.

 Response to conflict minerals